 - 1. Set the parking brake and stop the engine. - 2.
-Take out the screwdriver. - 3.
-Remove the cover by prying on the edge with the screwdriver.
+Take out the screwdriver from the tool bag. - 3.
+Remove the cover by prying on the edge with the regular screwdriver.

-- 4. Insert the screwdriver into the hole. - 5.
-Push down on the screwdriver and move the selector lever from the "P" to the "N" position. - 6.
+4. Insert the screwdriver into the hole.

+- 5. Push down on the screwdriver and move the selector lever from the "P" to the "N" position. - 6.
 Remove the screwdriver from the hole.
 Depress the brake pedal and start the engine.